jmetzger/training-mysql-windows/replication/multi-source-replication.md

 SOURCE_LOG_POS=156
 FOR CHANNEL 'replicant-1';

+# 5. start replica
+START REPLICA FOR CHANNEL 'replicant-1'

-# 5. Check on slave if you succeeded
+# 6. Check on slave if you succeeded
 show replica status;
 # or
 show slave status;